jpb10/SolarCalculator/README.md

 The following example sketches are included in this library:

-* `SunriseSunset`: Calculate the times of sunrise, solar noon and sunset for a given date and location.
+* `SunriseSunset`: Calculate the times of sunrise, solar noon, and sunset for a given date and location.

 * `SunriseSunsetAltitude`: Calculate the rise and set times at a height above the level of the horizon.

-* `SolarCalculatorTimeLib`: Calculate the rise and set times, the equation of time and current solar coordinates.
+* `SolarCalculatorTimeLib`: Calculate the rise and set times, the equation of time, and current solar coordinates.

-* `SolarTrackingTimeLib`: Monitor the Sun's position in the sky, corrected for atmospheric refraction.
+* `SolarTrackingTimeLib`: Monitor the Sun's position in the sky for any location on Earth.

 * `EquationOfTime`: Plot the equation of time for a given year.